ebullient/obsidian-task-collector/README.md

     Specify the set of single characters that indicate in-progress or incomplete tasks.
     - default: ` ` (space)
     - example: `> ?!` (a space is included along with other values)
+    - Notes:
-    - This setting allows checkboxes with other single character values to be treated as incomplete tasks.
-This is often used with bullet journal (bujo) style tasks, e.g. `[>]` for deferred items or `[/]` for items in progress.
+        - This is often used with bullet journal (bujo) style tasks, e.g. `[>]` for deferred items or `[/]` for items in progress.
 See [Task states](#task-states).
+        - The pop-up dialog for marking tasks will create buttons in the order the characers are included in this string.

 ### Completing tasks

 - **Append date to completed task**
     - default: (empty string, disabled)
     - example: `[(]YYYY-MM-DD[)]`, results in `(2021-09-27)`
+    - Notes:
         - When a [moment.js date format](https://momentjs.com/docs/#/displaying/format/) is specified, the current date/time will be appended to the task text.
-    - *Note:* Use square brackets to surround content that is not part of the format string.
+        - Use square brackets to surround content that is not part of the format string.
 When working with dataview-friendly annotations, for example, your format string should look somethng like this: `[[completion::]YYYY-MM-DD[]]`.

 - **Remove text in completed (or canceled) task**
     Remove text matching this [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) from the task text.
     - default: (empty string, disabled)
     - example: `#(task|todo)` (remove #task or #todo tags)
+    - Notes:
         - The global flag, 'g' is applied to a per-line match.
         - *Be careful!* Test your expression before using it.
 There are several [online](https://www.regextester.com/) [tools](https://regex.observepoint.com/) that can help.

 ### Moving completed tasks to a sub-section